Culture of Russia: Literature

+At the beginning of the 21st century, the most discussed figures, postmodernists Victor Pelevin and Vladimir Sorokin remained the leading Russian writers.

 Humour

 Russia owes much of its wit to the great flexibility and richness of the Russian language, allowing for puns and unexpected associations.
 As with any other nation, its vast scope ranges from lewd jokes and silly word play to political satire.

 Russian jokes, the most popular form of Russian humour, are short fictional stories or dialogues with a punch line.
 Russian joke culture features a series of categories with fixed and highly familiar settings and characters.
 Surprising effects are achieved by an endless variety of plots.
 Russians love jokes on topics found everywhere in the world, be it politics, spouse relations, or mothers-in-law.

-Chastushka, a type of traditional Russian poetry, is a single quatrain in trochaic tetrameter with an "abab" or "abcb" rhyme scheme.
+Chastushka, a type of traditional musical Russian poetry, is a single quatrain in trochaic tetrameter with an ABAB or ABCB rhyme scheme.
 Usually humorous, satirical, or ironic in nature, chastushkas are often put to music as well, usually with balalaika or accordion accompaniment.
 The rigid, short structure (and to a lesser degree, the type of humor these use) parallels limericks.
 The name originates from the Russian word части́ть, meaning "to speak fast".

 Visual arts

-Russian visual artworks are similar in style with the ones from other eastern Slavic countries like Ukraine or Belarus.

 As early as the 12th and 13th centuries Russia had its national masters who were free of all foreign influence, i. e. that of the Greeks on the one hand, and on the other hand that of the Lombard master-masons called in Andrei Georgievich to build the Uspensky (Assumption) Cathedral in the city of Vladimir.
 Russia's relations with the Greek world were hampered by the Mongol invasion, and it is to the isolation arising from this that we must attribute the originality of Slavo-Russian ornamentation, which has a character of its own, quite unlike the Byzantine style and the Romanesque.